 Anxiety is fine.
 Let us repeat that because it’s really important to us that you understand that what you’re going through is perfectly human, and often completely normal.
 Anxiety is a valid reaction to many events and problems in life.

 However, being caught up in anxiety when you shouldn’t be – overtly worrying, becoming paranoid, and generally experiencing constant feelings of tension – is a sign that something’s gone wrong in your life, and you need help to set yourself straight again.
-Just like how chronic pain is a sign of a greater underlying issue, so is anxiety something that requires professional help to clear up.
+Just like how chronic pain is a sign of a greater underlying issue, so is anxiety something that requires professional anxiety disorder treatment.

 But while the mechanism is simple, and vaguely similar from case to case, even with a common illness like an anxiety disorder there is a myriad of varying symptoms, different forms, and ultimately, completely separate treatment details and tweaked treatment solutions depending on who you are and what your circumstances dictate.